bloodgroup-cplusplus/DESIGN-PATTERNS-IN-C-/Readme.md

 **2 src - The direcotry that contains all our source code.
 We can have multiple sub-directories/modules inside src.
 Also we can have a main function file insider src**.

-**3 makefile - Makefiles are used by make command , we wil be using make to build our project
+**3 makefile - Makefiles are used by make command , we wil be using make to build our project**

+**We have a project called memlogger above here the project structre used here is given below**

+memlogger
+   - bin  - will explain the need for this
+   - include
+       - free_memory_api.h
+       - file_writer.h
+   - src
+       - free_memory_api
+          - free_memory_api.c
+       - file_writer
+          - file_writer.c
+       - main.c
+   - Makefile
+# What are header files?

+   **Header files are blueprints of our actual C code.
+For every C module we write, it is a good practice to export the header-file.
+   These header files are used by the compiler to understand what all functions are exported by a module.
+Once compilation is done, header files are not used anywhere.
+The actual use of header files comes into picture when our project/module is used as a module in some other project, other programmers can simply include our header file to use the function declrations we exported.**

 # COMMON C++ CONVENTIONS AND DESIGN PATTERNS